kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 Highlighting Element by TestObject in each and every step
 =============

+- author: kazurayam
+- last update: May 2021

 ## What is this?

 This is a [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.